 How To Implement A Mentor Program That Works

-To learn more about how to implement a Caregiver Mentor program, select below to view a webinar conducted by me a couple of years ago.
+To learn more about how to implement a Caregiver Mentor program, download our free tool below.

 Best Practices of Best of Home Care Award-Winning Providers

 Here are some suggestions we’ve compiled from observing agencies who succeed in caregiver training and retention to help you transform your caregiver mentor program.

 - When a new caregiver graduates from the program, congratulate them and provide a document or certificate recognizing their success.
 Remember, this is not only success to the recent graduate, but also to the Mentor and Mentor Lead who helped make the accomplishment possible.